FAQ - Frequently Asked Questions

 - Who is eligible to participate?

 Letters About Literature Texas is open to residents of Texas.
-Students must be in grades 4 through 12 during the 2020-2021 school year to participate.
-Students younger than 13 years of age (as of November 4, 2020) must obtain and upload a permission form signed by a parent or legal guardian to be eligible for entry (download permission form here).
+Students must be in grades 4 through 12 during the 2022-2023 school year to participate.
+Students younger than 13 years of age (as of November 4, 2022) must obtain and upload a permission form signed by a parent or legal guardian to be eligible for entry (permission form available on the resources page).

 - Can a student participate if their family is stationed abroad?